sayalighodekar/Marathi-OCR-Dataset/README.md

 # Usage
 The file `images.zip ` contains the Marathi words images and `labels.txt` contains the corresponding text.
 This dataset can be leveraged to improve the existing OCR systems, see [Train Tesseract 4.0](https://tesseract-ocr.github.io/tessdoc/TrainingTesseract-4.00).
-More widely, it can be used to train hybrid CNN-LSTM models from scratch, see (https://towardsdatascience.com/build-a-handwritten-text-recognition-system-using-tensorflow-2326a3487cd5).
+More widely, it can be used to train hybrid CNN-LSTM models from scratch, see [Text Recognition System using TensorFlow](https://towardsdatascience.com/build-a-handwritten-text-recognition-system-using-tensorflow-2326a3487cd5).